MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 #### Tours

-Include a *Take a tour* attribute with welcome messages and responses to a user input equivalent to “*help*”.
+Include a *Take a tour* attribute with welcome messages and responses to user input equivalent to “*help*”.
 This is the most effective way to let users learn what a bot can do.
-Carousels in 1:1 experiences are an excellent way to tell this story and including “*Try it*” buttons linking to  examples of possible responses is encouraged.
+Carousels in one-to-one experiences are an excellent way to tell this story and including *Try it* buttons linking to  examples of possible responses is encouraged.
 Tours are also great places to talk about an app’s other features.
 For example, you can include screenshots of messaging extensions and Teams tabs.
 Users shouldn't have to sign in to access and use a tour.

 When tours are used in team or group scenarios, they should open in a task module so as not to add more card noise to the ongoing conversations between users.